mia-platform/documentation/docs/development_suite/api-console/advanced-section/api-gateway/request-size.md

   client_max_body_size 10m;
   ```

-### How can you change only the Backoffice request size?
+### How can you change only the Microfrontend Composer request size?

 1. Go to **Section: api-gateway/backoffice-root-location-extension.conf**